-Class Participation on Zoom: You are REQUIRED to participate together on Zoom with me for an hour weekly.
+Class Participation on Zoom: You are REQUIRED to participate together on Zoom with me for about an hour from Week 2-Week 5.

 This weekly live chat clears up your questions during the week and develops your discussion skills.
+The first week is a short week (Monday-Thursday), which is mainly for orientation purpose.
+Please watch the recording and complete the assignment of discussion board news posting and replies.